Notice: This page requires JavaScript to function properly.

 The message displayed after running the command contains the following: Fast-forward, which specifies that the fast-forward merge was performed.

-We’ll discuss the two types of merges later in this chapter, however before we do that, let’s take a look at the two latest commits:
+You'll explore the two types of merges later in this chapter.
+Before that, view the two most recent commits:

-We are still on the master branch, however, this branch is now up-to-date with our feature branch with both branches pointing to the same commit.
+You are still on the master branch, but it is now up to date with the feature branch, with both branches pointing to the same commit.

 Note

-The HEAD still points to the master branch since we were on this branch when performing the merge.
+The HEAD still points to the master branch because you were on this branch when performing the merge.

 Merge Types

-As a matter of fact, there are two types of merge operation in Git:
+There are two types of merge operations in Git:

 Fast-forward merge